Samsung/Tizen-CSharp-Samples/TV/CalendarComponent/README.md

 # CalendarComponent
-CalendarComponent is a sample application which demonstrates how to create the similar layout for calendar.
+CalendarComponent is a sample application which demonstrates how to use [ElmSharp.Calendar](https://samsung.github.io/TizenFX/stable/api/ElmSharp.Calendar.html).

 ![Main page - overview](./Screenshots/screenshot_1.png)